drsimonj/tidyverse_tutorial-useR2018/README.md

 ## Data

-The tutorial uses two data sets stored as `.csv` files.
-Each can be found in the `data` directory.
+The tutorial uses two data sets stored as `.csv` files in the `data` directory.

 ## Acknowledgements

 Thank you to the useR!
 2018 organising committee for having and helping me to give this workshop.
-Thank you to everyone at Booking.com who gave me feedback on earlier iterations of this workshop and helped me prepare this open-access version.
+Thank you to Booking.com for also helping me to attend useR!
+2018, and to everyone there who gave me feedback on earlier iterations of this workshop and helped me prepare this open-access version.